ctnava/rxtechnotes/3_healthcare_coverage.md

 ### 🔁 Billing & Adjudication

-Prescription billing is the process of submitting a claim to a patient’s insurance via a real-time adjudication system; typically operated by the PBM.
+Prescription billing is the process of submitting a claim to a patient’s insurance via a real-time adjudication system, typically operated by the PBM.
 This process confirms whether a medication is covered, calculates the patient’s share, and notifies the pharmacy of any issues.

 #### 🧾 Adjudication Process